Tax bodies in East Africa record shortfalls in revenue collections

 KRA commissioner-general John Njirani is pushing for a regional initiatives to improve tax compliance.

 Tanzania is also grappling with low tax revenues.
-Data from the Tanzania Revenue Authority (TRA) show that the tax body was expecting at least Tsh4.7 trillion ($) but only collected Tsh4.6 million ($).
+Data from the Tanzania Revenue Authority (TRA) show that the tax body was expecting at least Tsh4.7 trillion ($2 billion) but only collected Tsh4.6 million ($2,080).

 “We have witnessed a significant decline in import trade passing through our port.
 Imports for the Tanzania domestic market declined by 10 per cent.
 In the region imports for Democratic Republic of Congo declined by 18 per cent; in Zambia by 19 per cent; in Burundi by 21 per cent and in Uganda by nine per cent,” said Mary M Ngelela, director of planning and research at TRA.